The Writer's Path at SMU

-NOVEL: CHAPTERS offered in Summer I or II, or Taos, OR Winter 2019
+NOVEL: CHAPTERS next offered in Winter 2019

 You're actually writing, with word counts and chapter breaks -- join this class for weekly deadlines, accountability, direction and encouragement.
 Writing requires allies, and this class is full of them.
 From any point of the writing experience, in any genre, this class can help you get closer to your goals.
 Prerequisites: Foundation, Story, Plot, Heroic Chapters and/or instructor approval.
 Required once, but take as many times as you'd like.

 NOVEL: REVISION Spring 2019 is the deadline for NY Seminar 2019 consideration

 You've completed a first draft.
 Where do you go from here?
 Revision offers hard-core analysis of structure, character and pacing while preparing you to write a stronger, cleaner draft, no matter which draft it is.
 This final story class helps you deepen what you've already created while giving insight to what still needs to be done.
 Prerequisite for New York Seminar: all classes and manuscript approval.
 Manuscript must be submitted no later than March 18, 2019, noon.

 Scrutinize and perfect, word by word, line by line, your first 15 pages.